alwaleedibrahim/weather-journal-APP/README.md

 - Download project files to your local machine
 - Download and install [Node.js](https://nodejs.org/)
-- In the project folder, run the following commands to install dependancies:
+- In the project folder, run the following command to install dependancies:
 ```
-npm install express
-npm install body-parser
-npm install cors
+npm install
 ```
 - To start the server, excute:
 ```